Mystery-Coder/better-codegen/README.md

 # simple-codegen
-**A Very simple cli code generator for p5js, static page, node-express and simple python file.**
+**A Very simple cli code generator for p5js, static page and simple python file.**

-## Installation
+# Installation
 To install globally,

 `